How To Create A Good Pricing Structure In 5 Easy Steps 👣

 - Is it benefiting your customer base?

 If you’re not sure how to build a pricing structure, consider appointing a pricing manager to help you.
 Price structure development or redesign is not easy.
 It’s a highly technical piece of work and requires a depth of pricing expertise.

 But remember, if you go down this path, pricing management roles are wide and varied in their remit.
 Senior commercial pricing executives, for instance, tend to have great change management and strategy development skills.
-Some pricing team job descriptions, conversely, are more technical and more like architect roles.
-The later job descriptions are more suitable to the price structure re-design work.
+Some pricing team job descriptions, conversely, are more technical like architect roles.
+The job descriptions are more suitable to the price structure re-design work.